The Saskatchewan Mineral Deposit Index (SMDI) is a searchable database that contains individual reports on known mineral showings within Saskatchewan.

 % -- (per cent) -- matches zero or more arbitrary characters,

 _ -- (underscore) -- matches exactly one arbitrary character.

-The Saskatchewan Mineral Deposit Index (SMDI) is maintained by Saskatchewan Ministry of the Economy.
+The Saskatchewan Mineral Deposit Index (SMDI) is maintained by Saskatchewan Ministry of Energy and Resources.

 Additional comments and questions should be directed to: